 Trigger Point Acupuncture is a specific type of acupuncture used for treating myofascial pain syndrome and some sports injuries and postural problems.
 Trigger points (also called myofascial trigger points) are hyper-irritable points associated with tender nodules in taut bands of muscle.
 When pressed active trigger points lead to a pain pattern that duplicates the current symptoms.

 Trigger points are associated with myofascial pain and dysfunction, and have been described since ancient times (652 CE) as one type of acupuncture point.
 In the Chinese medical model trigger points represent sites of qi & blood stagnation and can develop following a range of stimuli including postural strain, trauma or radiculopathy.
 Often active trigger points are left over from previous injuries which have not completely resolved.
-These points are relevant when treating some types of headache, TMJ problems, shoulder and elbow pain, low back pain, shin splints and many other musculoskeltal conditions.
+These points are relevant in some types of headache, TMJ problems, shoulder and elbow pain, low back pain, shin splints and pain associated with many other musculoskeltal conditions.

 Treatment differs from acupuncture for constitutional conditions as it is often desirable to create a muscle twitch and ache when needling a trigger point.
 In contrast constitutional acupuncture does not result in a muscle twitch, and depending on the method used can be completely painless.
 Treating trigger points effectively can lead to a rapid change in the symptom picture, allowing continued focus to any residual underlying conditions.